 3. Subsequent to the community meetings with women, each woman was visited at her home where conversations about their personal histories were recorded through videos, photos, visual expression in the form of trees of life, timelines and hand-written letters

 4. Although the project is only about recording histories, where possible, we have connected them to other organisations doing socio-economic development, psycho-social work and to private donors for support

 The Project Team

-Radhika Hettiarachchi (Development Strategies Group – concept, project design, implementation and Herstories curator), Zahira Ismail and Shanthi Sachithanandam (Viluthu – coordination, implementation and financial support), Sharni Jayawardana (Photographer), Vathesh Varunan and November Productions (Videography and editing), RukiZone (website design), Chandraguptha Thenuwara and Shanika Perera (mediated artwork).
+Radhika Hettiarachchi (Development Strategies Group – concept, project design, implementation and Herstories curator), Zahira Ismail and Shanthi Sachithanandam (Viluthu – coordination, implementation and financial support), Sharni Jayawardana (Photographer), Vathesh Varunan and Vathesh Varunan of November Productions (Videography), RukiZone (website design), Chandraguptha Thenuwara and Shanika Perera (mediated artwork).
 On the field the project has been supported by FIRM and WDF in Vavuniya, Praja Sampath Surakeemay Madyasthanaya in Moneragala and Deva Sarana in Kurunegala.
 The project is funded by the Commonwealth Foundation and the Prince Claus Fund.
 Some exhibitions have been supported by the Foreign and Commonwealth Office.

 ** The Sinhala and Tamil translations, although available for everything are being uploaded gradually due to delays in conversion to unicode.
 As soon as this delay is rectified, the translations will be added for all the stories **